Advocating And Protecting Your Rights For Over 45 Years

 If you believe you are eligible for SSD benefits, or if you need help filing a claim or appealing a denial, turn to our disability law team at Bahrie Law, PLLC.

 Since 1979, our Social Security Disability lawyers have been helping individuals and families recover their rightful benefits.
-In fact, our attorneys have argued a Social Security Disability case in front of the United States Supreme Court.
+In fact, our attorneys have argued a Social Security Disability case in front of the United States Supreme Court in Babcock v.
+Kijakazi.
 Attorney Justin Bahrie is a part of the Social Security Section of the State Bar of Michigan.
 Within the council, he is on the Social Security Lawyers Programming and Educational Committee.

 We offer SSD-related representation from both of our offices in Lansing and Metro Detroit (Livonia), and we serve clients throughout the entire state of Michigan.
-We can help you understand your legal rights and options and guide you through the process of recovering your disability benefits.
+If you are looking for a Social Security Disability lawyer near you, we can help.
+We can help you understand your legal rights and options and guide you through the process of recovering your disability benefits or pursuing an appeal of a denied SSD claim.

 We can file your disability application on your behalf.
 While we can get involved at any stage of the process, we like to be involved early as we can assist in building a foundation for your case.
 Contact us as soon as possible so that we can advise on the law in relation to your situation and confirm that you are doing the right things while your disability claim is pending.
 We want to ensure you have the proper diagnosis and treatment for the specific limitations that prevent you from working.
 We like to frame your case as early in the process as possible.
 Learn more about applying for SSDI benefits.